haberdashPI/vscode-master-key/README.md

 # Master Key

-Master key helps you to learn and create powerful keybindings.
+Master key helps you to learn, create and use powerful keybindings.

 If: